Updated 9 May 2023

 The USGA has introduced a "local rule" to maintain pace of play as follows:

-If a ball is lost or out-of-bounds and no provisional has been played, drop a ball 1 club length into the fairway (yes, on the fairway) nearest to the point of loss or where last crossed the out-of-bounds line and no nearer the hole and add two penalty shots to your score for the hole.
+If a ball is lost or out-of-bounds and no provisional has been played, drop a ball 1 club length into the fairway (yes, on the fairway) nearest to the point of loss or where the ball last crossed the out-of-bounds line and no nearer the hole and add two penalty shots to your score for the hole.
 This is the "best guess" of your fellow players.
-Endeavor to not waste time trying to figure out exactly where you lost your ball.
+Don't waste time trying to figure out exactly where you lost your ball.